Azderica/Toyproject-References-News/README.md

 # Toyproject-References-News

-[ToyProject] This Service produce Developer References News in Korea to slack or other messanger.
+This Service produce Developer References News in Korea to slack or other messanger.
+This service may be API Service, so this project is back-end service..